openshift/enhancements/enhancements/vsphere-multi-vcenter.md

   vCenter.

 - Updating the cloud provider config from ini to yaml will be supported.
-  Rational: Existing clusters wish to take advantage of migrating loads to a new vCenter.
+  Rationale: Existing clusters wish to take advantage of migrating loads to a new vCenter.
 In order for this to happen, we must be able to allow customers to update their existing cloud provider config to contain all relevant information for the new vCenter.